DUNE/p3s/documents/src/JOB.md

 ```
 source ../configuration/lxvm_np04dqm.sh
 ```
-After that the following command can be used
+After that the following command can be used (once again form the "clients" directory)
 ```
 ./job.py -j ../inputs/jobs/printEnv.json
 ```